-Gross is currently the associate director of the UNCP Sports Network, serving as the play-by-play voice of UNC Pembroke athletics.
+Gross is currently the director of the UNCP Sports Network, serving as the play-by-play voice of UNC Pembroke athletics.
 In that role, he calls football, basketball, volleyball, baseball, softball, wrestling, and soccer.

 A 2019 graduate of Penn State University, Gross spent his four years in Happy Valley developing his on-air craft.
 On television, Gross called games for Big Ten Network+ and Centre County Access Television Network.
 On the radio, Gross announced seven different sports on Penn State’s CommRadio, where he also served as a sports director.
 He called the 2017 Rose Bowl, 2018 Senior Bowl, 2017 Legends Classic, and 2017 NCAA Men’s Volleyball Championships for the station.

 Previously, Gross was the 2017 radio play-by-play voice of the seven-time national champion Penn State women’s volleyball team for Penn State Athletics.
 He broadcasted all home and away matches, including the team’s run to the Final Four.

 In November of 2018, Gross served as the broadcast/media assistant at the 2018 Gulf Coast Showcase.
 In that role, he performed, play-by-play, color commentary, and sideline reporting for all 32 games of the tournament.